 Once selected, candidates will be interviewed and provided with more information and resources relating to egg donation.
 During this time, there will be plenty of opportunities to discuss any issues or questions the donor may have.

 Once donors pass the intake phase described above, they wait to be selected by an intended parent.
 Donors will be asked to commit to a medication and retrieval schedule depending on the location and clinic of the intended parents and their physician.

 Donors will then undergo a screening phase, which usually takes approximately 6-10 weeks.
-First, a physician will meet with the donor to describe the medical procedures involved, as well as conduct a series of medical tests which include a blood test.
-This test will analyze the donor’s hormone levels and test for diseases and drugs.
-To pass this medical screening, the donor must maintain a clean medical history and be free from prior and current drug use and sexually transmitted diseases.
+First, candidates will undergo a mental health screening.
+They will then meet with a nurse to describe the medical procedures involved, as well as conduct a series of medical tests.
+Among other things, the tests will analyze the donor’s hormone levels, test for diseases and drugs.

-Once the donor passes the medical screening phase, the donor cycle officially begins at the start of the donor’s next menstrual period.
-After approximately twenty-one (21) days, the physician will begin a series of subcutaneous (just under the skin) injections of medication used to stimulate egg maturation in the ovaries.
-The donor is required to attend six to seven morning monitoring appointments at the fertility center, which are typically between 7am and 9am and last approximately 30 – 45 minutes.
+Once the donor signs the legal contract, the donor cycle officially begins at the start of the donor’s next menstrual period.
+For 10-14 days, the physician will begin a series of subcutaneous (just under the skin) injections of medication used to stimulate egg maturation in the ovaries.
+The donor is required to attend six to seven morning monitoring appointments at the fertility center, which are typically between 7am and 9am and last approximately 30 - 45 minutes.
 These appointments monitor the body’s response to the medication and cannot be missed.